Free Weezy Album

 Free Weezy Album (abbreviated as FWA) is the eleventh studio album by American rapper Lil Wayne.
 It was released on July 4, 2015, by Young Money Entertainment and Republic Records, exclusively on TIDAL.
-It was released on Spotify and Apple Music on July 3, 2020, to commemorate its five-year anniversary, though some samples were changed due to clearance issues, and some tracks are absent completely.
+It was released on Spotify and Apple Music on July 3, 2020, to commemorate its fifth anniversary, though some samples were changed due to clearance issues, and some tracks are absent completely.

 Background

 On December 4, 2014, just five days before Lil Wayne's Tha Carter V was due to be released, Wayne issued a statement saying the album would not be released on its expected release date, due to his displeasure with Cash Money Records label-boss Birdman, not wanting to release the album although it had been completed.
 Wayne also expressed his feelings by stating he felt both he and his creativity were "being held prisoner".
 On January 20, 2015, Wayne self-released Sorry 4 the Wait 2, a mixtape to compensate for the continued delay of Tha Carter V. It is the sequel to 2011's Sorry 4 the Wait, which served for the same purpose during the delay of his ninth album, Tha Carter IV (2011).
 Upon Sorry 4 the Wait 2's release, it was noted Wayne disses Birdman and Cash Money Records, several times throughout the mixtape.
 On January 28, 2015, it was reported Wayne filed a $51 million lawsuit against Birdman and Cash Money Records over the delay of Tha Carter V.

 On the 5 year anniversary of the initial release, the album was made available on all streaming platforms in 2020.
 It included the bonus track "We Livin' Like That" but is missing original tracks "I Feel Good", "Thinking About You", "He's Dead" and "Without You".
 Additionally, many tracks had production changes to avoid sample clearance issues."